[ Printer Friendly Version ] [ Report Abuse ]

 I don’t know how long I slept.
 It could have been hours or days.
-When I walked out towards the bathroom I saw that Remus was still asleep.
+When I finally pushed myself to a standing position and slowly walked out towards the bathroom I saw that Remus was still asleep.
 The clock in the kitchen read half past three.
 Despite my growling stomach, I headed straight for the bathroom.
-I soaked and scrubbed all the dirt off my body, emptying and refilling the tub three times.
+I soaked and scrubbed all the dirt off my body, emptying and refilling the tub three times, the soreness eking from my body into the hot water.
 When I finally emerged and dried off, I inspected myself in the mirror.
 I still looked the same.
 I mean, it was definitely me I was looking at, I hadn’t gone wild or savage overnight.
 Strangely, I had expected that – no, wanted that.
 To be able to see that I was a monster in addition to knowing it.

 My only memories of the night before were of the transformation.
 The pain.
 I think I threw up.
 What else had I done?
 Was I still a monster if I had no memory of being one?